LambdaTest/documentation/docs/getting-started-with-flutter.md

       })
     }}
 ></script>

----

 Flutter, an open-source UI toolkit created by Google, is a popular choice among developers to build natively compiled applications for mobile, web, and desktop from a single codebase.
 With Dart as its programming language, Flutter enables fast development of beautiful apps with a highly productive, extensible and open-source set of features.

 In this guide, we will explore how to run your first Flutter Dart test on an Android device using the LambdaTest Real Device Cloud.
 By combining the capabilities of Flutter Dart and LambdaTest, you can ensure the proper functioning of your app across different devices and make your app more reliable and robust.

-## Objective

----

-By the end of this topic, you will be able to:

-1. Run a sample automation script of an Flutter Test
-2. Learn more about capabilities supported for Flutter Dart testing.

 ## Prerequisites for Getting Started

----

 1. Flutter SDK installed on your system
 2. You will need a LambdaTest username and access key.
 To obtain your access credentials, [purchase a plan](https://billing.lambdatest.com/billing/plans) or access the [automation dashboard](https://appautomation.lambdatest.com/).